The One to Four Family Residential Contract (Resale) and Buying a Home

 Paragraph 16.
 Mediation In the past, this paragraph had two checkboxes, allowing buyers and sellers to chose whether or not they would use mediation if a dispute arises.
 Recently, the contract was changed to require mediation.
 The cost of mediation will be split equally between the parties.

 Paragraph 17.
 Attorney’s Fees This paragraph gives the prevailing party to a lawsuit the right to seek attorney’s fees from the other party.
 Basically, if you lose the court battle, you can be made to pay the winner’s court fees and attorney costs.
+You can ask Denver area drug defense lawyers if you need more information on the same.

 Paragraph 18.
 Escrow This paragraph has a few items of note.
 First off, in Section A, it releases the escrow agent from liability for several items (default, interest earned on earnest money, and liability for the a bank or financial institution going under while it is holding money in escrow).
 Section B covers how the earnest money is applied to funds owed by the buyer (cash down portion first, then any expenses of the buyer…any remaining portion is to be refunded to buyer).
-It also lays out the process for refunding the earnest money if the transaction does not close (a written request must be made and signed by all parties and any expenses may be deducted from the earnest money).
+It also lays out the process of post-settlement funding service along with the refunding the earnest money if the transaction does not close (a written request must be made and signed by all parties and any expenses may be deducted from the earnest money).
 Section C talks about demand of the earnest money.
 Either party may make a demand, and the other party will be notified by the title company.
 If no written objection is received by the title company within fifteen days, the title company can disburse money to the party making the claim.
 Section D is important as we often see buyers and sellers get into disagreements over who is owed the earnest money upon termination.
 When this happens, it is important to still comply with the release as any party that refuses to sign the release within seven days can be found liable for three times the amount of the earnest money, the earnest money itself, attorney’s fees, and any costs associated with a lawsuit to claim the earnest money.
 Section E states that notices are effective when sent from the title company to the party as laid out in Paragraph 21 and objections are effective upon receipt by the title company.

 Paragraph 19.
 Representations All convenants, representations, and warranties in the contract continue past the closing.
 If a representation is made, it must still be true after the closing.
 Simply put, don’t lie on the contract.
 This paragraph also gives the seller the right to show the property, negotiate contracts, and receive backup offers.